-Rank Location SP М Goal Objective Time Frame Progress to Date 0001 ALL 01 01 Complete Media Services staffing reorganization/centralization Restructure key staff positions to meet demand for a wide array of sophisticated event and instructional services districtwide, and realign as needed to meet new service goals within budget constraints.
-2023-2024 See staffing funding requests.
-0001 ALL 01 01 Develop next phase of planning for bond- driven projects, including a comprehensive digital refresh of learning spaces across the District to improve classroom instructional environments Recommend next phase of a multi-year phased spending plan for Measure H and continue implementation of bond-driven projects and equipment expenditures.
+Rank Location SP M Goal Objective Time Frame Progress to Date 0001 ALL 01 01 Complete Media Services staffing reorganization/centralization Restructure key staff positions to meet demand for a wide array of sophisticated event and instructional services districtwide, and realign as needed to meet new service goals within budget constraints.
+2023-2024 PARTIAL: broader AAC reorg timeline pushed back again, and SEIU job study delayed, but partial progress toward a 12-month tech position and reclassifying several positions once implementation is approved.
+0001 ALL 01 Develop next phase of planning for bond-driven projects, including a comprehensive digital refresh of learning spaces across the District to improve classroom instructional environments driven projects, including a comprehensive digital refresh of learning spaces across the District to improve classroom instructional Recommend next phase of a multi-year phased spending plan for Measure H and continue implementation of bond-driven projects and equipment expenditures.
 Execute spending strategies in alignment with capital projects construction, institutional needs, and 2030 master plan, using the master technology plan as a framework to facilitate fuller integration of technology into learning; upgrading & standardizing obsolete learning space AV systems.
-2023-2025 Ongoing Measure H funding (series C); project management support.
+2023-2025 ONGOING: development of tech master plan was worked on in ITG committee this year, but paused before it went to Cabinet and will be revisited next fiscal year; priorities in development for AV refreshes for remainder of Measure H(series C) under review with stakeholders.
 0001 ALL 01 01 Continue staff training to ensure a strong professional development focus Provide ongoing funding to ensure team members remain current in their field, promote lifelong learning, encourage industry-recognized certifications, and set measurable goals to keep these active.
-Specifically, set targets for AVIXA CTS- certified techs to earn a minimum of (10) annual renewal units annually over the next three years in order to be eligible for CTS renewals to maintain core certifications.
-2023-2025 Staff time, on-site and off-site professional development.
-3-year RU credit and training processes ongoing, with dedicated funding (no new monies requested.)
+Specifically, set targets for AVIXA CTS-certified techs to earn a minimum of (10) annual renewal units annually over the next three years in order to be eligible for CTS renewals to maintain core certifications.
+2023-2025 ONGOING: provided staff time for on-site and off-site professional development.
+3-year RU credit and training processes ongoing, with dedicated funding, AVIXA and ETC memberships renewed, and annual RUs in progress.